bjeremy23/jibberish/README/README-cna-setup-plugin.md

 2. **"cna-setup: command not found"**
    - Make sure the script exists in one of the expected locations and has executable permissions

-3. **Docker login errors: "Cannot perform an interactive login from a non TTY device"**
+3. **Docker login and interactive commands**
-   - This is a limitation of running docker login commands in a non-interactive session
+   - Interactive commands like `cna enter-build` are now supported using the `script` utility
+   - The plugin automatically detects interactive commands and creates a proper TTY environment
-   - For initial setup with docker login, run `cna-setup` directly in a bash terminal first
+   - If you still experience issues with Docker login, run it in a bash terminal first
    - Once logged in, the credentials should persist for future Jibberish usage

 4. **"ERROR: expected CNA_TOOLS to be set; cannot setup CNA environment"**
    - The script requires the `CNA_TOOLS` environment variable to be set
    - The plugin will now automatically set this to `/localdata/$USER/.vm-tools`
    - If that's not correct, set it manually in your `.jbrsh` file or `.bashrc`

+5. **"fatal: destination path '/localdata/$USER/.vm-tools' already exists and is not an empty directory"**
+   - This is not actually an error - it's just Git reporting that it can't clone because the directory already exists
+   - The plugin will now properly handle this case by using the existing directory
+   - You can safely ignore this message

 ### Checking Script Location